Number : Season 17, episode 7 of 7.

 The Logopoliton’s talk about “Charged Vacuum Emboitments” in the universe.
-The Doctor puts his Tardis in a “recursive loop”, due to the Master materialising his own Tardis around the Doctors.
+The Doctor puts his Tardis in a “recursive loop”, due to the Master materialising his own Tardis around the Doctor’s Tardis.

 The addition of Nyssa, from previous episode Keeper Of Traken and new companion Tegan.
 Now means that room in the Tardis is at a premium; with 3 companions vying for screentime.
-Adric is still as highly annoying and out of place, amongst this crew – as ever.
+Adric is still as highly annoying, as ever and out of place.

 The only part of Logopolis that helps partially redeem proceedings; is the Doctors final tussle with the Master ontop of the radio antennae, the Watcher subplot and the Fourth Doctor’s regeneration scene.